anti-social/elasticmagic-kt/docs/docs/document.md

 ```

 !!!
 Note
-    It is a mistake to make sub-fields a singleton object.
-Following example
-    will fail at runtime.
+    It is a mistake to use sub-fields twice.
+Following example will fail at runtime.

 ```kotlin
 --8<-- "../samples/src/main/kotlin/samples/document/subfields/mistake/Mistake.kt"